-Photovoltiac (PV) panels should be installed where there they will get significant shade-free sun every day.
-The most common example of rooftop shading includes trees, chimneys, roof peaks, neighboring structures and utility poles.
+Photovoltaic (PV) panels should be installed where they will get significant shade-free sun every day.
+The most common example of rooftop shading includes trees, chimneys, roof peaks, neighboring structures, and utility poles.
 A little amount of shading, perhaps from a vent pipe or utility pole, will not have much impact on the overall system output.
 However, trees and other structures can have a big impact.
 A good rule of thumb is the object creating shading should be twice as far away as it is higher than the solar panels.
 For example, if the object creating shade is 10 feet higher than the panels, it needs to be at least 20 feet away from them.
 Keep in mind, trees grow over the years, so it’s hard to calculate the impact of shade from trees into the future.

-It’s also import to consider all times of day and all seasons of the year when figuring out solar output and shading impact.
+It’s also important to consider all times of day and all seasons of the year when figuring out solar output and shading impact.
 When our solar technician does a site visit, he will take many measurements that will calculate the expected energy output for your system during all times of day throughout the year.